Growth vs. Fixed Mindset

 We believe that understanding and learning other roles than your own can help promote empathy, collaboration, and encourage new ways of approaching things.
 And setting aside time to build skills such as collaboration and leadership is key to making your people more productive and inspired at work.

-3. Building a culture that is willing to take risks and accept failure:
+3. Building a culture that is willing to take risks and accept failure

 An inevitable part of growth is failure.
-And adapting a growth mindset means accepting the chance that, in the end, you might fail.
+And adopting a growth mindset means accepting the chance that, in the end, you might fail.
 But innovation, creativity, and fueling a business forward wouldn’t be possible if people weren’t willing to take risks.

 And often, this starts at the top.
 Leaders should set an example but also allow all employees to take on leadership roles – giving individuals the independence and freedom to try things, fail, and learn from their mistakes.